AlexShkarin/pyLabLib-cam-control/docs/interface.rst

 Here the :ref:`saving <pipeline_saving>` parameters, such as path, format, and number of frames to save, are controlled:

-- ``File name``: path for saving the frames.
+- ``Path``: path for saving the frames.
 If the containing folder does not exist, it is created automatically; if the extension is not specified, it is added automatically.
 Note that if ``Add date/time`` is activated, the actual path will be somewhat different.
 - ``Separate folder``: if activated, then the supplied path is treated as a folder, and all of the data is stored inside under standard names (``frames.bin`` or ``frames.tiff`` for main frames data, ``settings.dat`` for settings, etc.) This option allows for better data organizing when each dataset has multiple files (e.g., main data, settings, frame info, background, several split files).
 - ``Add date/time``: if activated, create a unique name by appending current date and time to the specified path.
 By default, the date and time are added as a suffix, but this behavior can be changed in the :ref:`settings file <settings_file_general>`.
 - ``On duplicate name``: determines what happens if the files with the specified name already exists; can be ``Rename`` (add a numeric suffix to make a new unique name), ``Overwrite`` (overwrite the existing data), or ``Append`` (append the existing data)